oneNutW0nder/pwn-tips/README.md

 - Setup a dedicated _pwn_ box where you write your exploits.
   - This is because Python is toxic and you need a stable env for doing this stuff.

+- When using python3 make sure everything is defined as a _byte string_

+- After creating a payload, remove any null-bytes if they exist and adjust padding as necessary

 ## Misc -- Miscellaneous tips about exploitation

 - When testing code redirection/exectution throw in a SIGTRAP `\xcc`